-Have you accidentally started to call 911 with your iPhone X?
+Have you accidentally started to call 911 with your iPhone?
 I have.
 Whether you’re just wondering how the feature works or want to make you don’t make an emergency call by mistake (again), follow along.

-The iPhone X has a lot of great new features, and along with them are new ways to navigate with gestures and other changes with the Home button-less device.
+The iPhone X and later have a lot of great features, and along with them are new ways to navigate with gestures and other changes with the Home button-less device.

 How to not accidentally call 911

-The default setting for iPhone X and iPhone 8/8 Plus with iOS 11 has the ‘Auto Call’ for Emergency SOS turned on.
+The default setting for iPhone 8/8 Plus and later has the ‘Auto Call’ for Emergency SOS turned on.
 This means that if you hold down the side button and either of the volume buttons and continue holding, the 911 call will be placed automatically.

 Fortunately, the default Countdown Sound that is turned on is so loud that you’ll get a couple of seconds to let go of the buttons (or tap cancel) before placing the call.